Elected ARSA: 12 November 1862

 Elected RSA: 10 February 1885

-as a designer and modeller with the firm of Elkington and Mason, silversmiths, and was afterwards sent by them to study in Italy, where he remained for some time.
+George Clark Stanton was born in Birmingham in 1832.
+He was educated in King Edward’s Grammar School and afterwards entered the Birmingham School of Art.
+He began his career as a designer and modeller with the firm Elkington and Mason and was then sent by them to study in Italy where he remained for some time.

-In 1855 he came to Edinburgh, and two years later exhibited for the first time in the Annual Exhibition of the Academy, a statue called “The Ivy Wreath” being his principal contribution that year.
-He executed several statues for the niches of the Scott monument.
-Thereafter portrait busts and medallions came chiefly from his hands, but he still continued to design and model plate and cups for silversmiths.
+In 1855 he came to Edinburgh and in 1857 he exhibited for the first time in the Annual Exhibition at the Royal Scottish Academy.
+He executed several statues for the niches of the Scott Monument and thereafter primarily focussed on portrait busts and medallions.
+He then turned his attention to painting in oil and watercolour and was employed as a book illustrator.